-The Oral qualifying examination will be conducted by the Qualifying Committee in accordance with the regulations set forth in the UC Riverside Graduate Student Handbook.
-The Qualifying Committee, consisting of at least five members, nominated in consultation of the Graduate Advisor and the student's Major Professor, and will be officially approved by the Graduate Dean.
+The oral qualifying examination is conducted by the Qualifying Committee in accordance with the regulations set forth in the UC Riverside Graduate Division Regulation and Procedures.
+The Qualifying Committee, consisting of at least five members, is nominated in consultation of the Graduate Advisor and the student's Major Professor, and is officially approved by the Graduate Dean.
+The committee must be approved at least two weeks before the scheduled exam date.

-The Major Professor is the chair of the Qualifying Committee.
-One member of the Qualifying Committee, not from the Student's academic unit, will be designated as the outside member.
+The Major Professor is the chair of the Qualifying Exam Committee.
+One member of the committee is designated as the outside member and cannot be affiliated with the Applied Statistics Graduate Program.

-The Committee reads and evaluates the research proposal and conducts the examination.
-Oral exams typically last about 2-3 hours, consisting of a short (50 minutes) presentation of the research proposal by the student, followed by a question and answer period.
-No more than two attempts to pass the oral examination will be allowed.
+The committee reads and evaluates the research proposal and conducts the examination.
+Oral exams typically last two to three hours, consisting of a short (50 minute) presentation of the research proposal by the student, followed by a question and answer period.
+No more than two attempts to pass the oral examination are allowed.
 (See Oral Qualifying Exam Procedures)